Extracting AFQ tract profiles from segmented bundles#

 metric = AveragePointwiseEuclideanMetric(feature)

-qb = QuickBundles(np.inf, metric=metric)
+qb = QuickBundles(threshold=np.inf, metric=metric)

 cluster_cst_l = qb.cluster(model_cst_l)